Anthony Payten BVSc (Hons) MANZCVSc

 She has since worked locally with small animals.
 Kelly mainly works at the Charlestown practice.

-Kelly’s veterinary interests are cardiorespiratory medicine as well as soft tissue surgery.
+Kelly’s veterinary interests are ultrasonography, cardiorespiratory medicine as well as soft tissue surgery.

-She lives with her husband Anthony, their three sons, daughter and Miffy the cat.
+She lives with her husband Anthony, their three sons, daughter, Miffy the cat and Lacy the Labrador.
+Outside of work she enjoys reading, pilates, running and tennis.

 Alison Barrett BVSc (Hons)